Home/Fruits/White-fleshed Dragon Fruit

 Instructions

 1. 1.
-In a blender, combine the diced dragon fruit, frozen banana, almond milk, and chia seeds.
-Blend until smooth.
+Blend the dragon fruit, frozen banana, almond milk, and chia seeds until smooth.

 2. 2.
-Pour the smoothie into a bowl and top with granola and fresh berries.
+Pour the smoothie into a bowl and top with granola, sliced kiwi, and coconut flakes.

 3. 3.
-Serve immediately and enjoy the vibrant colors and flavors.
+Serve immediately and enjoy the colorful presentation.

 Ingredients